Wishtel: IRA Tablets

 The idea of producing these tablet computers is partly inspired by the fact that there is a big gap between technology and education, and partly by the introduction of another series of low-cost tablets – Aakash tablets – in 2010.

 Wishtel designed its tablets according to the required specifications from Indian Institute of Technology Rajasthan under the National Mission on Education, and are being funded by the Ministry of Human Resource.

 The seven-inch tablets would be the first such devices to support 23 Indian regional languages.
-They operate on Android (operating system), and additional applications can be downloaded from the Android Market.

-These tablets will be distributed by Wishtel's 350 distributors nationwide at Rs.
-4,000 (for Ira) and Rs.
-5,500 (for Ira Thing).